 For Gottman, only in the context of a certain level of safety and the capacity for one partner to clearly communicate a desire to know and understand the underlying meaning of the other partner’s position can a reluctant partner open up and share their feelings, dreams, and needs.

 In contrast, for EFT, the content of the exchange is a distant second to the predominant role that safety plays.
-Understanding the self happens in a relationship, according to EFT.
+According to EFT, understanding the self happens in a relationship.
 Learning more about who you are and what you believe is placed within a larger relationship context.
 Safety, receptivity, and vulnerability are the vessels.
 The cargo (content, values, beliefs) is only added once that vessel is securely tied to the dock.

 Accepting your marital set of perpetual issues

 All these researchers agree that managing differences is a core task in marriage.
-Moreover, deeply personal fundamental differences between couples are a given.
-To minimize, deny, or refuse to grapple with these issues worsens the problem.
+Moreover, deeply personal, fundamental differences between couples are a given.
+Minimizing, denying, or refusing to grapple with these issues worsens the problem.

 Ultimately, however, a relationship works to the extent that you have selected a partner with a set of perpetual problems you can learn to accept and live with.

-Bader talks about recognizing the “cost” of this change to your partner.
-Seeing your partner as a separate human being or having a more “differentiated” stance is a cornerstone perspective in Schnarch’s lingo.
+Bader discusses recognizing the “cost” of this change to your partner.
+In Schnarch’s terminology, seeing your partner as a separate human being or adopting a more “differentiated” stance is a cornerstone perspective.

-In contrast to Schnarch, Gottman argues that his research has found that no particular topic distinguishes perpetual or gridlocked issues from other ones.
-The critical difference is the approach both people take to discussing it.
+In contrast to Schnarch, Gottman argues that his research has found that no particular topic distinguishes perpetual or gridlocked issues from others.
+The critical difference is the approach both people take to discussing them.
 Gottman suggests the visual image of two fists in opposition.
-People feel rejected by their partner and believe that their partner doesn’t like them when talking about a gridlocked issue.
+When talking about a gridlocked issue, people feel rejected by their partner and believe that their partner doesn’t like them.
 They spin their wheels repeatedly, not making any headway or compromise.

 Such willingness to accept these differences allows each of you to communicate an acceptance of your partner’s personality differences while simultaneously asking for change.